Surviving your First Day in a New Job

 Confidence is key

-Make travel plans
+Make travel plans (or get up early)

 Don’t be on time for your first day, be EARLY.
 Show that you are starting as you mean to go on and that you have planned your first day well.
 If you are using public transport, why not try out your work route before your first day.
 That way, you will know whether to leave earlier or get an extra 10 minutes in bed.
+Or if you’re working from home, get up early so that you don’t have to rush to your computer.
+Have some breakfast, a cup of tea, check the news and then turn on your computer refreshed and with time to spare!

 As obvious as it may sound, it’s important that you are yourself.
 This is your new company for the next while so you want these people to know the real you.
 Throughout the year, we sometimes spend more time with our work colleagues than with our family and friends, so it’s important to portray your real self from the very first day.